Addisu-Taye/bank-customer-service-chatbot/README.md

-🏦 Bank Customer Service Chatbot
+🏦 ABC Bank Customer Service Chatbot
 Overview
 This project delivers a Bank Customer Service Chatbot designed to revolutionize how financial institutions handle customer inquiries.
 Leveraging cutting-edge Natural Language Processing (NLP) and vector search techniques, the chatbot provides instant, accurate, and intelligent responses by drawing information directly from your bank's existing documentation.